sagar-46/LeetCode/Easy/README.md

 1929.Given an integer array nums of length n, you want to create an array ans of length 2n where ans[i] == nums[i] and ans[i + n] == nums[i] \
 &ensp; &emsp;for 0 <= i < n (0-indexed).Specifically, ans is the concatenation of two nums arrays.Return the array ans.

+3005.You are given an array nums consisting of positive integers.
+Return the total frequencies of elements in nums such that those elements all \
+&emsp; &emsp;have the maximum frequency.
+The frequency of an element is the number of occurrences of that element in the array.

 3110.You are given a string s.
 The score of a string is defined as the sum of the absolute difference between the ASCII values of adjacent \
 &emsp; &emsp;characters.Return the score of s.